OctopusDeploy/docs/docs/packaging-applications/build-servers/bamboo.md

 ### Overwrite mode

-The `Overwrite mode` option can be used to control what should happen if the package already exists in the repository, the default behavior is to reject the new package being pushed (FailIfExists).
-You can override this behavior by using either the OverwriteExisting or IgnoreIfExists overwrite mode.
+The `Overwrite mode` option can be used to control what should happen if the package already exists in the repository; the default behavior is to reject the new package being pushed (`FailIfExists`).
+You can override this behavior by using either the `OverwriteExisting` or `IgnoreIfExists` overwrite mode.

 ![Push Package](images/push-package.png)